 Ordering your medical alert system takes less than 5 minutes.
 We will need the name, address, and phone number of the protected person and where we will be shipping the system to.
 We will also ask for you to provide a few names and numbers of family members or neighbors you want called in case of an emergency.

 Once you receive the system, you will return paperwork to us.
 You complete your Personal Profile which includes additional names and numbers in the order you want notified, a lockbox code and any medical information or special instructions.
 This information is kept strictly confidential by our HIPPA-Compliant Emergency Response Center.
-When you order you will also need to provide your initial payment using a credit card, debit card, automatic withdrawal from checking, or other approved method.
+When you order you will also need to provide your initial payment using a credit card or debit card.

-Does insurance or Medicaid pay for a medical alert system?
+Is it covered by insurance?
+Does insurance or Medicaid or Medicare pay for a medical alert system?

 How quickly can I get my system?